DNS · CNAME

 CNAME Record Lookup

-Look up canonical name records to see exactly where a domain or subdomain is pointing.
+Look up the CNAME (canonical name) records for any domain or subdomain to see exactly where it points or is aliased.

-Think of a CNAME (Canonical Name) record like a nickname or a forwarding address for a website.
-Instead of pointing to an IP address (a bunch of numbers), it points one domain name to another domain name.
+Think of a CNAME (Canonical Name) record like a nickname or forwarding address for a website.
+Instead of pointing to an IP address, it points one domain name to another domain name.

-For example, if you want your visitors to be able to type www.example.com and end up at your main website example.com, you would use a CNAME record to point the "www" version to the main version.
-If your main website's IP address ever changes, the CNAME will automatically follow it!
+For example, to let visitors type www.example.com and end up at example.com, you'd use a CNAME pointing the "www" version at the main one.
+If the main site's IP ever changes, the CNAME follows it automatically.

-They are incredibly helpful for keeping websites organized and connected to other tools.
+They keep websites organized and connected to other tools.

-You can use CNAMEs to point mail.example.com and ftp.example.com to the same place.
-If the server ever moves, you only have to update the main record!
+Point mail.example.com and ftp.example.com to the same place.
+If the server moves, you only update the main record.

-Rule 1: They cannot point to an IP address
+Rule 1: they can't point to an IP address

-If you need to point your domain directly to an IP address (like 192.168.1.1), you must use an A Record.
-A CNAME must always point to another name (like server.example.com).
+To point a domain at an IP like 192.168.1.1, use an A record.
+A CNAME must always point to another name like server.example.com.

-Rule 2: You cannot put them on your "Root" domain
+Rule 2: you can't put them on your root domain

-You can put a CNAME on a subdomain (like blog.example.com).
-But you are not allowed to put a CNAME on your main, root domain (example.com).
-Doing this breaks your domain and causes emails to stop working.
-For a more technical explanation, read Cloudflare's guide to CNAME records.
+A CNAME is fine on a subdomain like blog.example.com, but not on your root domain (example.com) — doing so breaks the domain and stops email working.
+For a deeper explanation, read Cloudflare's guide to CNAME records.

 What does CNAME stand for?